-

 There are interactions between dolutegravir and some supplements, heartburn medicine, laxatives and multivitamins, including calcium supplements.

-To overcome this DTG should be taken two hours before or six hours after these medicines.
+To overcome this, dolutegravir should be taken two hours before or six hours after these medicines.

-Another important interaction is that DTG doubles levels of metformin – to treat type 2 diabetes – and requires careful monitoring.
+Another important interaction is that dolutegravir doubles levels of metformin (to treat type 2 diabetes) and requires careful monitoring.

 -